Can coconut oil really improve your health?

 9. Claim: It supports oral health

 Oil pulling—the practice of swishing and/or gargling coconut, sunflower, or sesame oil in the mouth for several minutes—originated thousands of years ago.
-According to Ayurvedic medicine, the technique may help quell bad breath, reduce inflammation, and kill bacteria.
+According to Ayurvedic medicine, the technique may help relieve bad breath, reduce inflammation, and kill bacteria.
 While there’s no Western research that backs up these claims, experts who spoke with WW say there’s little risk in trying oil pulling—provided it doesn’t replace established dental hygiene practices such as brushing and flossing.

 10. Claim: It makes meals delicious

 OK, OK—so this one isn’t technically a health claim, but we’re throwing it in here anyway!
 Coconut oil can definitely add moisture and new flavour to your favourite meals.
 As with any saturated fat, it’s smart to keep tabs on how much you’re using.
 “One tablespoon of coconut oil is worth 10 SmartPoints, compared with olive oil, which is worth 6,” Griffiths says.
-Try coconut oil as a dairy-free sub for butter in baked goods and for sauteing.
+Try coconut oil as a dairy-free substitute for butter in baked goods and for sauteing.
 Skip it for high-heat cooking methods like stir-frying, Griffiths advises, as coconut oil starts to break down at higher temps, which can negatively alter its taste.